seba47/xamarin-test-box/README.md

 *1.0* (September 07, 2017)

-* First version which is run manually in windows.
+* First version which shoulb be run manually in windows.
+It pulls the code, builds the projects and then runs unit tests and ui tests in your connected Android device.

 <br/>